CCC: One fifth of UK farmland must be used to tackle climate change

 Stark tells Carbon Brief avoiding this sort of unwanted outcome would require “trading policies with strong sustainability standards”, alongside measures being implemented to encourage a switch to healthier diets.

 If an initial phase of “information provision, skills support, and encouraging greater accountability of business through clear and robust metrics and mandatory reporting” is not enough to drive the necessary shift, Stark says “a second stage will need to look at stronger options, whether regulatory or pricing”.Chart showing the technical mitigation potential of different diets by 2050, based on a range of scenarios presented in the literature.
-Source: IPCC (2019) Special Report on Climate Change and Land.
+Source: CCC report.

 The report also highlights the need to shave 20% off the 13.6m tonnes of food waste produced in the UK every year.
 Suggested short-term policies include new, more effective date labels for food.
 By 2023, it calls for mandatory separate collection of food waste across the UK to cut methane emissions generated during disposal.